Differences Between ADA & FHA

 Although the ADA and FHA overlap in limited circumstances, FHA regulations primarily apply to multifamily residential projects and ADA regulations primarily apply to non-residential projects.

 The ADA prohibits discrimination against persons with disabilities in areas of public life, including employment, education, transportation, public accommodations, communications, and access to state and local government programs and services.

 - Title II of the ADA addresses nondiscrimination on the basis of disability in state and local government services.

 - Title III of the ADA addresses nondiscrimination on the basis of disability by businesses open to the public and public accommodations.

 Newly constructed buildings and alterations to existing buildings must comply with 2010 ADA Standards for Accessible Design.
-Also, the ADA addresses removing barriers in the built environment to ensure equal access to programs and services.
+Also, the ADA addresses removing barriers in the built environment to assist in equal access to programs and services.